fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/03_this.md

 History. `this` was added to the language before references.
 It would be a reference if added later.

-Programming languages similar to C++ which appeared later have `this` or `self` keyword which is a reference but the *reference* term in these languages is also different.
+Programming languages similar (in terms of object-oriented programming features) to C++ which appeared later have `this` or `self` keyword which is a reference but the *reference* term in these languages is also different.